Article 2 -Differences between EN 115 2008 and 2017 Escalator Standards

 If there are, insert/fixing on the tread surface we must only apply the perpendicular load on insert/fixing itself.
 The area of the load must be 50 millimeters by the width of the inserts and fixings.
 After the test, no permanent deformation must be observed.

-5) New requirements of EN 115-1 states that For the step riser deflection test we must apply a single perpendicular load of 1500 on a square or round steel plate (50 mm x 50 mm & at least 25 mm thickness) which is shaped to fit on the riser curvature .in this case the deflection of the step riser must not exceed 4 millimeters.
+5) New requirements of EN 115-1 states that for the step riser deflection test we must apply a single perpendicular load of 1500 on a square or round steel plate (50 mm x 50 mm & at least 25 mm thickness) which is shaped to fit on the riser curvature .in this case the deflection of the step riser must not exceed 4 millimeters.

 If there are, insert/fixing on the step riser, we must do a separate load test and in this condition, we must only apply the perpendicular load on insert/fixing itself in the middle of the full height of the step.
 The area of the load must be 50 millimeters by the width of the inserts and fixings.